-Point-and-click interface that lets you create ETL workflows without using code.
+User-friendly interface that lets you create ETL workflows without code.

-Pre-built transformations to get pipelines up and running faster.
+Pre-built transformations to get data pipelines up and running faster.

-Ability to import from on-premise sources in real-time.
+Ability to import from on-premises sources in real-time.

-Graphic interface can be difficult to use for creating complex pipelines.
+A graphic interface can be challenging to use for creating complex pipelines.

-Stitch also supports simple transformations using its GUI or scripts written in Python, Java, or SQL.
+Stitch also supports simple data transformation using its GUI or Python, Java, or SQL scripts.

-Standard plan starting at $100/month for up to 5 million active rows per month, one destination, and 10 sources (limited to "Standard" sources)
+Standard: Starts at $100/month for up to 5 million active rows per month, one destination, and 10 standard sources

-Part of Talend ecosystem and integrates with other tools in the platform.
+Part of the Talend ecosystem and integrates with other tools on the platform.

 Intuitive platform with GUI-based transformations.